ChuckLTD/ChuckLTD/README.md

 ## 👋 About Me
 - 👋 Hi, I’m Chuck
 - 👀 I’m interested in cybersecurity, IT support, and network security.
-- 🌱 I recently completed the SOC Analyst path on LetsDefend.io and earned the certificate!
-I’m continuing to sharpen my skills with CTF challenges on TryHackMe and expanding my networking knowledge by studying for the CCNA.
+- 🌱 I recently completed the SOC Analyst path on LetsDefend.io and earned the certificate.
+I'm now focused on deepening my practical skills through TryHackMe challenges and by building a custom cybersecurity lab with pfSense, Active Directory, Splunk, and simulated threat environments.
 - 💞️ I’m looking to contribute to exciting cybersecurity projects and collaborate with other tech enthusiasts.
 - 📫 How to reach me chuckltd@gmail.com
 - 😄 Pronouns: He/Him